Is it safe for a woman to travel alone in Turkey? Certainly!

 Turkish People are Warm and Hospitable

-Turkish people are incredibly warm, friendly and hospitable.
-Though in some touristic areas you may feel a little hassled to buy things in the bazaars, this is not the case in the majority of the towns and cities (and remember – you are never under any obligation to buy anything!
-Just give a polite but firm “NO” if pestered!).
+Turkish people are incredibly warm, friendly, and hospitable.
+In some touristic areas you may feel a little hassled to buy things in the bazaars.
+However, this is not the case in the majority of towns and cities.

 People Won’t Hesitate to Help You

 It was a mixed bag in Turkey in terms of people’s English abilities and it wholly depends on where you are going to be travelling.
 Some people were fluent in English, whereas others could speak very little.

-In restaurants where the staff didn’t speak English (in areas like Ankara and Konya), the waiters took me to the kitchen to show me the food being prepared.
-When I looked lost in Istanbul, people materialised from nowhere to point me in the right direction so you can be assured that people will do what they can to help you.
-You can also download Google Translate onto your phone for free, to help make these interactions easier.
+In restaurants where the staff didn’t speak English, the waiters took me to the kitchen to show me the food being prepared.
+When I looked lost in Istanbul, people materialised from nowhere to point me in the right direction.

 Understanding the Culture of Turkey